Angela Lansbury: 2003–2022: Return to Broadway and final roles

 From March to July 2012, Lansbury appeared as women's rights advocate Sue-Ellen Gamadge in the Broadway revival of Gore Vidal's The Best Man at the Gerald Schoenfeld Theatre.
 From February 2013, she starred alongside James Earl Jones in an Australian tour of Driving Miss Daisy, an appearance that resulted in her pulling out from a scheduled role in Wes Anderson's The Grand Budapest Hotel.
 In November 2013, she received an Academy Honorary Award for her lifetime achievement at the Governors Awards.
 In 2014, Lansbury was appointed Dame Commander of the Order of the British Empire by Queen Elizabeth II.
 From March 2014, Lansbury reprised her performance as Madame Arcati in Blithe Spirit at the Gielgud Theatre in London's West End, her first London stage appearance in nearly 40 years.
 While in London, she made an appearance at the Angela Lansbury Film Festival, a screening of some of her films in Poplar.
 From December 2014 to March 2015 she joined the tour of Blithe Spirit across North America.
 In April 2015 she received her first Olivier Award as Best Supporting Actress for her performance as Arcati, and in November 2015 was awarded the Oscar Hammerstein Award for Lifetime Achievement in Musical Theatre.

-Lansbury agreed to star as Mrs St Maugham in a Broadway run of Enid Bagnold's 1955 play The Chalk Garden, although later acknowledged that she no longer had the stamina for eight performances a week.
+Lansbury agreed to star as Mrs St Maugham in a Broadway run of Enid Bagnold's 1955 play The Chalk Garden, although she later acknowledged that she no longer had the stamina for eight performances a week.
 Instead, she appeared in a one-night staged reading of the play at Hunter College in 2017.
 Her next role was as Aunt March in the BBC miniseries Little Women, screened in December 2017.
 In 2018, she appeared in the family film Buttons: A Christmas Tale, as well as in the film Mary Poppins Returns; her cameo role as the Balloon Lady involved singing the song "Nowhere To Go But Up".
 That year also saw the release of animated film The Grinch, for which Lansbury voiced the Mayor of Whoville.
 In November 2019, she returned to Broadway, portraying Lady Bracknell in a one-night benefit staging of Wilde's The Importance of Being Earnest for Roundabout Theatre Company's American Airlines Theatre.
 Lansbury made her final film appearance, a cameo role as herself, in the 2022 film Glass Onion: A Knives Out Mystery.